 Sorry no refunds

-50k race will start at 8am.
+Race start is 8am.
 The course is an out and back with two aid stations on the way out (mile 3 and mile 9, then repeat on way back) and turn around which will have your drop bags and portable outhouse along with an aid station.

 10k race starts at 9am.
 For easy description the course is a loop with mile markers, one aid station at mile 3.
 Distance is actually 6.9 miles but who likes to run a 11k race?

 1. No pacing a fellow runner along the course.
 You can however run to and from aid stations within reason.